andromegasoftware/hotel-search-qa-project/qa/test_strategy.md

 - View search results and add a hotel to Favorites
 - Navigate to Favorites tab and view saved hotels
 - Navigate to Account tab to view account screen
+- Go back to the Overview screen and leave the app

 ## 2. UI Validations
 - Text alignment and visibility